crhwebdev-courses/react-native-swipe/docs/README.md

 # DESCRIPTION

 A project to demonstrate react-native animations.
-Create as part of Udemy course: React Native: Advanced Concepts
+Created as part of Udemy course: React Native: Advanced Concepts